What Is the Plant Paradox Diet and Is It Healthy?

 Should You Try the Plant Paradox Diet?

 The diet's claim to fame is fighting off inflammation, but weight loss is an added bonus.
 Clarkson said that she set out to reverse an existing thyroid issue but unintentionally lost 37 pounds.
 Not everyone's convinced that the elimination of lectins is why the Plant Paradox promotes weight loss.
 "It's not the absence of lectins that's magical; it's that people following this plan aren't eating pizza [and] baked goods," Dawn Jackson Blatner told People.
 In general, experts believe that elimination diets simply won't help you lose weight.

-Still interested in giving the diet a whirl?
+Still interested in giving Dr. Grundy’s Plant Paradox diet a whirl?
 First, consider consulting your doctor, who can best weigh in on if an elimination diet like this is the way to go.
-Then check out this sample menu for a day of eating on the diet, according to Dr. Gundry: For breakfast, a green smoothie, grain-free muffin, or pastured eggs with spinach, mushroom, and olive oil.
+Then check out this sample menu for a day of Plant Paradox recipes, according to Dr. Gundry: For breakfast, a green smoothie, grain-free muffin, or pastured eggs with spinach, mushroom, and olive oil.
 (Though he recommends skipping breakfast—as a kind of intermittent fasting).
 Then you might eat a salad at lunch with "lots of olive oil," and for dinner, Dr. Gundry's spin on egg rolls or Pad Thai.
 Farm-raised and grain-fed meats are a no, as are out-of-season fruits.
 Dr. Gundry recommends downing at least one avocado a day.
 And if you want to follow the diet, you should definitely invest in an Instant Pot first.
 Dr. Gundry calls for cooking all legumes in a pressure cooker before eating them to reduce their lectin content, as research suggests pressure cooking beans removes lectins more effectively than boiling them.
 (Try these yummy keto Instant Pot recipes.)